As featured in:

 Having payments made through your US bank account (only for stimulus checks)

-You open a US bank account (or you already have a US bank account), for example with the SDFCU (State Department Federal Credit Union) or with Transferwise.
+You open a US bank account (or you already have a US bank account), for example with the SDFCU (State Department Federal Credit Union) or with Wise.
 Both are accepted by the IRS for electronic payments.
 You then provide the bank account details to the IRS on your US tax return.

 You return the received check(s) to the IRS according to the procedure described below, with an accompanying letter stating that you cannot cash the checks in your country and that you will still claim the amounts as a refund (rebate credit) on your tax return.